Aronnax9000/Vega816/README.md

 ![CPU Buffer Board](schematics/CPU%20Buffer.svg)

-## DMA Control Shim and Vector Pull Rewrite Shim
+## DMA Control and Vector Pull Rewrite Shim

 If we assign each DMA channel its own address space, we can use address decoding in order to select which DMA channel is to be accessed by a particular CPU.
 In order to do that, we need to intercept the address lines from the CPU, pass decoding information to the DMA controller, and potentially rewrite the address being asserted by the CPU, before granting the CPU buffer access to the correct DMA channel.